She's Out of My Life

 "She's Out of My Life" is a song written by American songwriter Tom Bahler and performed by American singer Michael Jackson.
-The song was released as the fourth single from Jackson's 1979 album Off the Wall released on April 19, 1980.
+The song was released April 1, 1980 as the fourth single from Jackson's 1979 album Off the Wall.
 In 2004, the song appeared in The Ultimate Collection.
 It peaked at No. 10 on the Billboard Hot 100, marking the first time any solo artist had ever achieved four Top 10 hits from one album.
 In America, it earned a million-selling Platinum certification.

 The demo version of the song, which features Jackson singing with a guitar, was released on the second disc of the 2009 album Michael Jackson's This Is It.
 The song has also been covered by a variety of artists, including Patti LaBelle, Shirley Bassey, Ginuwine, 98°, S Club 7, Barbara Mandrell, Daniel Evans, Nina, Willie Nelson, Josh Groban, Gloria Lynne, and Karel Gott.